-The original teaching was that Christ returned to the confines of earth’s atmosphere — this is where it is taught that Satan and his demon host dwell since they were cast out of heaven — in this way Christ began ruling in the midst of his enemies.
+The original teaching was that Christ returned to the confines of earth’s atmosphere.
+The earth’s atmosphere is where it was taught that Satan and his demon host dwell since they were cast out of heaven.
+It was in this way that Jesus Christ began ruling in the midst of his enemies.

 In the 1950s this teaching was retracted: